Ian2020/monica_reminder/README.md

 **DATA_HOME=/PATH** Base path for monica-reminder to save its state.
 The default is `/var/www/html/storage` which is correct for the official Docker container.
-It will create a dir inside this dir called `monica_reminder_data` and simply touch a file for each reminder, user and reminder date it has seen.
+It will create a dir inside this dir called `monica_reminder` and simply touch a file for each reminder, user and reminder date it has seen.
 This prevents monica-reminder repeating itself.